puppetlabs/PIE_tools/README.md

+# PIE tools

+# Intro

+This repo is a collection of tools that have been developed by the PIE team and are for all to use.
+Use at your own risk.

-# Puppet Enterprise Install tool for Development
+## Puppet Enterprise Install tool for Development

-## Intro

-Blah blah

-## Create and Install in vmpoooler
+### Create and Install in vmpoooler

 Ensure that you have the pooler PEM file saved in ~/.ssh/id-rsa_acceptance